Five Ways to Stay Connected While Social Distancing

 For example, a person with an alcohol dependence and depression might complete a 12-step programme to overcome their substance addiction, as well as one-to-one therapy to vanquish their depression.

-It is common for our patients to experience more than one condition when they enter rehab.
+It is common for our clients to experience more than one condition when they enter rehab.
 Oftentimes, they’ve entered rehab to treat their substance abuse, but to do this, we first have to overcome their mental health blockers.

 But, that’s what we’re here for.
 Our expert staff are trained and tested in diagnosing and treating co-occurring disorders, and we tailor all of our treatments to each unique individual’s needs.